CIRSS/geist-p/docs/setup.md

   --help  Show this message and exit.

 Commands:
+  create   Create a new dataset
+  destroy  Delete a dataset
+  export   Export a dataset
-  create   Create a new RDF dataset destroy  Delete an RDF dataset export   Export an RDF graph graph    Visualize an RDF dataset load     Import data into an RDF dataset query    Perform a SPARQL query on an RDF dataset report   Expand a report using an RDF dataset
+  graph    Visualize a dataset
+  load     Import data into a dataset query    Perform a query on a dataset report   Expand a report using a dataset
 ```